The LLMbda Calculus: AI Agents, Conversations, and Information Flow: The LLMbda calculus, by example

-[ extract "10 Downing Street, London SW1A2AA", extract "221B Baker Street, London NW16XE", extract "Old Trafford, Manchester M16 0RA" ] \end{runcode} The \atOperator operator returns the outcome of parsing the response from the LLM.
+The \atOperator operator returns the outcome of parsing the response from the LLM.
 It returns either an array $[\true, v_{ok}]$ where $v_{ok}$ is the parsed value on success, or $[\false, v_{error}]$ where $v_{error}$ is the textual error message on parse failure.

 The expression \lstinline|if r.[0] then r.[1] else "error"| above is inspecting the boolean to see whether or not the parse has succeeded.
-Below, in the output from the LLMbda interpreter, the list shown as the value of \lstinline|setup| indicates a successful parse of \lstinline|{ready: true}|. ~\\ \begin{codeoutput}{postcodes} setup = [true, {ready: true}] extract = fn ["SW1A 2AA", "NW16 XE", "M16 0RA"] (*) (*)(9.3s) \end{codeoutput} The final value is a list of three postcodes, as expected.
+Below, in the output from the LLMbda interpreter, the list shown as the value of \lstinline|setup| indicates a successful parse of \lstinline|{ready: true}|. ~\\ \codeoutputtime{0.1s using openai/gpt-5.2 T=1.0 ending 06:46 10 Jul} \begin{codeoutput}{postcodes} setup = [true, {"ready": true}] extract = fn ["SW1A 2AA", "NW1 6XE", "M16 0RA"] \end{codeoutput} The final value is a list of three postcodes, as expected.